timbrist/timbrist.github.io/cv.md

 June 2024 - August 2024
 :   **Research Assistant**: Aalto University (Finland)

-    In the the intelligent robotics group, we attempt to extend interpretability of large language model in autonomous drivig systems.
+    In the the intelligent robotics group, we attempt to extend interpretability of large language model in autonomous driving systems.

 April 2023 - August 2023
 :   **Python, Summer Trainee**: University of Jyväskylä (Finland).